Miyawaki Tree Planting across Barking & Dagenham

 Eastbrookend Country Park

-For National Tree Week this year we are planting just under 2000 native trees and shrubs in the park with help from volunteers and school children.
-The planting will take place the week of the 22nd November 2021.
-If you would like to help, please contact rangers@lbbd.gov.uk
+For National Tree Week 2021 we planted just under 2000 native trees and shrubs in the park with help from volunteers and school children.
+The planting took place during the week of 22 November 2021.

 Forest of Thanks Phase 1 Planted 2020